core accessibility principles for modern frameworks

 Mapped WCAG 2.2 Success Criteria:

-1.3.6 Identify Purpose(A): Semantic mapping and role consistency across component trees.2.1.1 Keyboard(A): Full operability without pointer dependency.2.4.3 Focus Order(A): Logical, predictable focus traversal during dynamic updates.4.1.2 Name, Role, Value(A): Synchronization between framework state and DOM accessibility properties.
+1.3.6 Identify Purpose(AA): Semantic mapping and role consistency across component trees.2.1.1 Keyboard(A): Full operability without pointer dependency.2.4.3 Focus Order(A): Logical, predictable focus traversal during dynamic updates.4.1.2 Name, Role, Value(A): Synchronization between framework state and DOM accessibility properties.

 Architectural Imperatives: